18F/health-tracking-course/collections/_rubric/id-high-3.md

 | Matt | Thank you.
 This was great. |
 | Heather | Thank you so much.
 I’m really excited that I was able to join you for this. |

+## Discuss In Community (1h, group)

+You will need someone to volunteer to take some notes.
+Whomever was born after (but closest to) January 20th should be the note taker today.

+1.  **Check in**. {% include countdowntimer minutes=5 %} While people are arriving, check in with each-other.
+How is everyone doing?
+Take a moment to share something positive from the week, either at work or at home.
+2.  **Centering**. {% include countdowntimer minutes=3 %} We jump from meeting-to-meeting and there's nothing healthy about that.
+You will get more from the next hour if you're *here*.
+A simple breathing exercise (breathe in on 4, hold 4, exhale 4, hold 4) is a good way to clear your mind and body.
+[There's lots of resources online](https://www.youtube.com/watch?v=eLRI4HV9h-o) regarding simple centering exercises that you could investigate and use at the start of group conversation.
+3.  **Focus**. {% include countdowntimer minutes=1 %} Take one minute to identify one or two insights this conversation led you to.
+Make a note or two in your notebook so you can be focused when you share out.
+4.  **States and Vendors**. {% include countdowntimer minutes=30 %} As a group, first share out which aspects of the conversation you found to be most interesting in your reflections.
+Then, after you share out which dimensions of vendor management inspired reflection on your professional practice, go back around and take a minute or two each (round-robin) to share *why* those ideas triggered insight.
+This should take roughly 30 minutes total, and try and create space for everyone to share out.
+5.  **Transformation**. {% include countdowntimer minutes=15 %} Were there themes that you saw emerge from your insights?
+Commonalities across projects?
+Identify what you saw as a group.
+Then (and more importantly), do you have any thoughts about your process with states, and how you might transform your process so as to improve outcomes?
+The note taker should try and capture the group's thoughts regarding themes and process transformation for sharing back out to the group/community.

+{% include airtable-post.html %}